andre-st/dotfiles/README.md

 - **Convenient:** Backup auto-starts by attaching a known disk drive.
   Convenience ensures that I don't skip backups due to lack of time or laziness.
-  All important data is on a separate partition _/mnt/data_, which is fully synchronized with the backup
+  All important data is on a separate partition _/mnt/data_, with _changes_ being fully synchronized to the backup at acceptable total running time (minutes)
 - **Offline:** I keep backup disks detached so that they cannot be mounted and affected by ransomware.
   Permanently attached drives are not a backup but extended storage